Low-Rank Estimation of Nonlinear Panel Data Models: Monte Carlo Simulations

 Several general approaches are commonly used to choose the optimal tuning parameters.
 As is standard in the statistics and machine learning literature, the most popular data-driven method is cross-validation.
 Another common approach involves information criteria (IC).
 Methods like grid search or randomized search are also employed, where a range or a sample of tuning parameters is systematically explored to identify the best value.

-In this paper, we select the tuning parameter $\nu$ using a modified information criterion (IC), motivated by prior work on low-rank and grouped panel estimators (e.g., \citet*{bai_determining_2002}; \citet*{belloni_high_2023}; \citet*{su_identifying_2016}) and provides a practical way to balance model complexity and statistical fit.
+In this paper, we select the tuning parameter $\nu$ using a modified information criterion (IC), motivated by prior work on low-rank and grouped panel estimators \citep*[e.g.,][]{bai_determining_2002, su_identifying_2016, belloni_high_2023}.
+This criterion provides a practical way to balance model complexity and statistical fit.

 Specifically, for each candidate value of $\nu$, we compute the corresponding rank estimate $\hat{r}(\nu)$, as defined in Equation \eqref{ref:r},\footnote{The consistency of the rank estimator is established in Corollary~\ref{cor:main-r}.} and evaluate